 Not support: Panasonic, HW

-Updated Proposal 1.4: Support updating PL offset through MAC CE.
+Updated Proposal 1.4: Support PL offset updates through MAC CE.

+FFS: whether to use TCI state activation MAC CE to update of PL offset

-FFS: whether the TCI state activation MAC CE can realize the update of PL offset through update the TCI state
+FFS: whether to use TCI state activation MAC CE to update PL offset through updating the active TCI state(s).

 FFS the need of dynamic indication via DCI for FR2.

-FFS: the UE behaviour and solutions if NW cannot provide a valid pathloss offset
+FFS: the UE behaviour and solutions if NW notifies UE that it cannot provide a valid pathloss offset

 FL note: It looks like joint TCI state can also be used here in FR1.
 In FR1, we do not need the spatial Tx filter information, so the QCL infos on a joint TCI state can be used for DL sTRP while the power control parameters in the joint TCI state can be used on PUSCH/PUCCH/SRS to the UL TRP.
 So I revise the proposal to supporting joint TCI state in FR1 but FFS on FR2, let us check if that can work.